upperlinecode/front-end-student-materials/06-p5js/03a-conditionals.md

 ![black to white](/resources/black-to-white.gif)

-Woop!
+Yay!
 Sort of.. before we get to the next conditional needed to make the ball bounce off the edge and reverse direction let's look back at the way we said:

 ```
 "when the ball is in the black area,